palomachain/pigeon/README.md

 ### Definitions and Descriptions of Pigeons Variables
   - for paloma key:
 	- keyring-dir
       - right now it's not really super important where this points.
-The important things for the future is that pigeon needs to send transactions to Paloma using it's validator (operator) key!
+The important things for the future is that pigeon needs to send transactions to Paloma using its validator (operator) key!
 	  - it's best to leave it as is
 	- keyring-pass-env-name
 	  - this one is super important!